 Code Review 2015

-As a key part of its core functions, the BSA collaborates with broadcasters to develop codes of broadcasting practice that apply to all television and radio broadcasters in New Zealand.
-The BSA is currently undertaking a review of our three main codes of broadcasting practice – Free-to-Air Television, Pay Television and Radio.
+As a key part of its core functions, the BSA collaborated with broadcasters to develop codes of broadcasting practice that apply to all television and radio broadcasters in New Zealand.
+In 2015 the BSA undertook a review of our three main codes of broadcasting practice – Free-to-Air Television, Pay Television and Radio.
 The BSA consulted with the public on the draft codes and invited submissions over a six-week period which closed on 31 August 2015.
 You can view the draft codebook we consulted on here.

 The BSA received 21 submissions.
 Seventeen of these are available to view as PDF documents below.
 We very much appreciated the time and effort taken by submitters to contribute to our code review.